lpgray/generator-redux-stack/README.md

 # redux-stack

-A react/redux boilerplate stack for personal use.
+A react/redux boilerplate for personal use.

 ## Requirements